 From requirement gathering and analysis to coding and product testing, tech start-ups have a lot on their plate from Day 1; which is often why security tends to get neglected.
-As a start-up company, you might think that it’s not necessary to tackle it early on; but when it comes to security, an early investment can save you from financial and reputational ruin.
+As a start-up company, you might think that it’s not necessary to tackle it early on; but when it comes to security, an early investment can save your reputation and from financial ruin.

 Even if you’re not ready to deploy a system-wide security centre; you can take small steps towards a more secure cloud environment.

 For starters, you should be aware that all companies; big and small, tech-focused or not; are exposed to numerous threats on a daily basis.
 Next, get security monitoring software like advanced firewalls and intrusion prevention systems; so you can see what’s happening throughout your networks and block any malicious content.

 Cloud environments are safer than most in-house data centres because they’re expertly managed by a third party.
 However, this doesn’t mean you don’t need additional security tools.
 Accounts and sensitive files still need to be protected; so when you’re searching for a cloud provider, make sure they offer the following security measures:

 - Access management – allows you to set account and data privileges based on user roles and devices.

 - Multi-factor authentication – adds another layer of protection when verifying someone’s identity besides login credentials.